About GEC

 Where do the projects come from?

 Many projects are based on the Engineers Without Borders (EWB) Challenge projects.
-In past years these projects have been based in Australia, India, Vietnam, East Timor, Nepal, Cameroon, India, Kenya, South Africa, Peru and the UK.
+In past years these projects have been based in Cambodia, Australia, India, Vietnam, East Timor, Nepal, Cameroon, India, Kenya, South Africa, Peru and the UK.

 Your project may not fit neatly into your degree discipline.
 One goal of GEC is to encourage collaborative work with other fields and develop stronger solutions by doing this.
 In common with all engineering projects, GEC projects all have these features: